Bottom Line

 Key Points

-- Witnesses considered multiple possibilities, including flares, satellites, aircraft, and unknown sources.
+- Witnesses considered multiple possibilities for the lights, including flares, satellites, or unknown sources.

 Why It Matters